 Improver sessions are for people who are able to run 5k and want to continue running, in particular for those wanting to increase their distance to 10k for Osterley 10k on Saturday 7 December https://osterleypark10k.co.uk/.

-More details to follow – the first sessions will be as follows:
+More details are out in the article Improvers or the next step after 5k and the first sessions will be as follows:

-· Mon 30 Sep 10am Introduction to the Mile in Lammas Park and meet for a workshop afterwards to plan your training – details tbc
+Mon 30 Sep 10am Introduction to the Mile in Lammas Park and meet for a workshop afterwards probably at FarmW5 to plan your training

-Weds 2 Oct 7.30pm join the club run and meet for a workshop afterwards to plan your training – details tbc
+Weds 2 Oct 7.30pm join the Forester club run and meet for a workshop afterwards at the Forester’s to plan your training

 Healing Eagles are very welcome to join for part or all of the run / walk programme if they have been advised to do some run / walking and would like some company.
 Please email firstname.lastname@example.org to check the level at which the programme is operating when you are thinking of joining.